opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

 ## OpenTofu 1.11.0-beta1 is Now Available

 We're excited to announce the beta release of OpenTofu 1.11.0!
-This release brings two highly anticipated features to beta: **Ephemeral Resources** for handling sensitive data without persisting it to state, and the **enabled meta-argument** for conditional resource provisioning.
+This release brings two highly anticipated features to beta: **Ephemeral Resources** for handling confidential data without persisting it to state, and the **enabled meta-argument** for conditional resource provisioning.

 If you've been following along, you may have seen our [announcement about ephemeral support](/blog/ephemeral-ready-for-testing/) when these features became available in nightly builds.
 This beta release marks the first official preview of these capabilities, along with stabilized module deprecation features and important performance improvements.